tldr-pages/tldr/pages/linux/kdesrc-run.md

 # kdesrc-run

-> Run KDE components that have been built with kdesrc-build.
+> Run KDE components that have been built with `kdesrc-build`.
 > More information: <https://invent.kde.org/sdk/kdesrc-build>.

 - Run a component: